Lonnie Dench Dead, Husband Of Grandmother Who Befriended Teen On Thanksgiving Dies Of Coronavirus

-Lonnie Dench, whose wife made an unlikely friendship with a teen she accidentally invited to Thanksgiving and sparked a viral story out of it, has reportedly died this week after a battle with coronavirus.
+Lonnie Dench is dead.
+The man whose wife made an unlikely friendship with a teen she accidentally invited to Thanksgiving and sparked a viral story out of it has reportedly died this week after a battle with coronavirus.

 As KPNX reported, the Phoenix, Arizona, man passed away over the weekend after being diagnosed with coronavirus and taken to a hospital.